In Ontario, what is defamation? What are the elements of defamation? What are the defences to defamation? Find out by reading this article!

 For a defamation lawsuit to be successful, whether, for libel or slander, the plaintiff must demonstrate:

-- That the words in question were defamatory
+- That the words in question harms the reputation of the plaintiff

 - That the words referred to the plaintiff